 Top Eats & Where to Find Them

 Many menus include this delicious dish, because as one local puts it: “guava makes every dish better and so we add it everywhere.”
-One of the best in town can be found at Crusoe’s Garden Restaurant, at the Comfort Suites Paradise Island, where the jovial chef offers his mother’s recipe, that tastes “almost as good as hers does!”
+At Fish Fry, the shack to try is O Andros, also known for its fried fish.
+At Crusoe’s Garden Restaurant at the Comfort Suites Paradise Island, the jovial chef offers his mother’s recipe, that tastes “almost as good as hers does!”
 In addition, the chef takes great pride in his original creation – The Carmel Wonder – which combines caramel popcorn with ice cream and chocolate and caramel syrups.
 The cream and crunch of which will be a big hit with your kids.

 The meat of the conch (pronounced “konk”) is a local delicacy, and if you get the chance you must enjoy the fresh conch salad offered all around the island.
+Drifters is the Fish Fry choice for a casual, street-front meal.
 At the Lagoon Bar and Grill at Atlantis, you can watch a chef prepare it tableside, just to your liking.
 Whether you choose spicy (with jalapeno) or sweet (with plenty of tropical fruit) you’ll love the sweet meat of the conch, combined with the light citrus dressing.

 Almost every menu in town offers a version of conch fritters –- the perfect Caribbean appetizer.
-Enjoy them as a meal, or before your main course for an unparalleled taste of the islands.
+Enjoy them as a hearty meal, or before your main course for an unparalleled taste of the islands.
+We found many of the hotels skimped on conch and went heavy on the dough for a bland snack.
+At Fish Fry, Frankie Gone Bananas take the prize for a light, non-greasy batter and fritters packed with chewy conch flavored with onion and red peppers.

 Graycliff Chocolatier, Nassau

 Graycliff Chocolatier is a tasty destination located on the Graycliff Hotel’s historic property in downtown Nassau.
-As The Bahamas’ first interactive chocolate factory, it features a wide selection of hand-crafted chocolates of varied strengths, as well as a number of tours, where you’ll learn the process of making chocolate—from the cacao bean to the delicious final product.
+As The Bahamas’ first interactive chocolate factory, it features a wide selection of hand-crafted chocolates as well as a number of tours, where you’ll learn the process of making chocolate — from the cacao bean to the delicious final product.
 Located in the must-visit Heritage Village, guests are able to make their own chocolate concoctions and then taste the ones that the professionals have crafted.
 It’s a sweet taste of the Bahamas!

 Dining & Shopping in Marina Village